It plays a key role in hormone replacement therapy, but what are the benefits of progesterone after menopause? Find out here.

 - Estrogen helps keep cholesterol in check and your heart healthy.
 It also has an impact on bone strength and protects the health of your vagina.

-- Progesterone helps to regulate blood pressure, improves your mood, and helps you sleep.
+- Progesterone helps to regulate blood pressure, improves your mood, and helps with sleep.

 With lower levels of these hormones, then, you can start to experience various menopause symptoms, including: